Police: Human remains found in Savanna swamp fully excavated, but ID could take months

-SAVANNA, Ill. -- It might take several months for authorities to identify the skeletal remains found late last month in Savanna in a swampy bog owned by Canadian Pacific Railroad.
+SAVANNA, Ill. — It might take several months for authorities to identify skeletal remains recently found in a swampy bog in Savanna.

 The skeletal remains were found Feb.
-29, according to a release from Savanna police.
-However, the remains were not fully excavated until March 9, as investigators were "hampered by terrain, weather and frozen swamp," the release stated.
+29. However, they were not fully excavated until Monday, as investigators were “hampered by terrain, weather and frozen swamp,” according to a press release issued Friday by the Savanna Police Department.

 It is unknown how long the remains have been in the swamp.
 There are no known missing persons in the immediate Savanna area, authorities said.

-The remains will be examined by a forensic anthropologist at Loyola University.
-If DNA can be recovered, it will be checked against a national database for a possible ID.
+The remains will be examined by a forensic anthropologist.
+If DNA can be recovered, it will be checked against a national database in an effort to identify the person.

 Police said the process might take several months.
 There is nothing at the scene that suggests foul play, according to authorities.